alexandre-lelain/nocode-nobug/src/pages/lighthouse/index.md

 This technique allows to defer offscreen images.
 This is impacting drastically the pages with lots of images, since only the _placeholder_ images (those with very low dimensions) will be fetched when the page is loaded.

-You can implement it yourself using [event-handlers](https://developers.google.com/web/fundamentals/performance/lazy-loading-guidance/images-and-video#using_event_handlers_the_most_compatible_way) or the [Intersection Observer pattern](https://developers.google.com/web/fundamentals/performance/lazy-loading-guidance/images-and-video#using_intersection_observer).
+You can implement it yourself using [event-handlers](https://developers.google.com/web/fundamentals/performance/lazy-loading-guidance/images-and-video#using_event_handlers_the_most_compatible_way) or the [Intersection Observer API](https://developers.google.com/web/fundamentals/performance/lazy-loading-guidance/images-and-video#using_intersection_observer).

-Some frameworks like [Gatsby.js](https://www.gatsbyjs.org/) (React) wrap this implementation in a layer or plugin so you don't have to implement it yourself. [gatsby-image](https://www.gatsbyjs.org/packages/gatsby-image/) does it for you for example.
+Some frameworks like [Gatsby.js](https://www.gatsbyjs.org/) (React) wrap this implementation in a layer or a plugin so you don't have to implement it yourself. [gatsby-image](https://www.gatsbyjs.org/packages/gatsby-image/) does it for you for example.

 **Last, but not least:** use [next-gen](https://developers.google.com/web/tools/lighthouse/audits/webp) formats.
 For instance, the **WebP** (.webp) format is really under-estimated.
 In comparison to traditional _png_ or _jpg_ files, they are up to [25-34% smaller](https://developers.google.com/speed/webp), which is a huge gain.